darwinia-network/darwinia-docs-deprecated/docs/bridge-knowledge-base/bridge-glossary.md

 The native token on the Crab Network.

 ### KTON
-A derivative token of RING, which can only be obtained by staking RINGs.
+A derivative commitment token of RING, which can only be obtained by staking RINGs.

 ### parachain
-Any individual Layer-1 blockchain that runs in parallel on Polkadot, connected to the Polkadot Relay Chain and secured by the Relay Chain’s validator set
+Any individual Layer-1 blockchain that runs in parallel on Polkadot, connected to the Polkadot Relay Chain and secured by the Relay Chain’s validator set.

 ### slot (parachain ~)
-A scarce resource on Polkadot or Kusama for a parachain to be added to Polkadot or Kusama
+A scarce resource on Polkadot or Kusama for a parachain to be added to Polkadot or Kusama.

 ### relay chain
 The chain that coordinates consensus and communication between parachains (and external chains, via bridges).